2013 marks 43 years of providing and developing affordable housing opportunities in Washington County.

 Additionally, the DHS is the lead agency for A Road Home: Washington County's Ten Year Plan to End Homelessness.

-Electronic Funds Transfers Now Available for Landlords and Program Participants
+Electronic Funds Transfers and Reliacard Now Available for Landlords and Program Participants

 As of September 1, 2011, the waiting lists for Housing Choice Vouchers and Public Housing are closed until further notice.